Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

             "type": "DateTime"
         },
         {
+            /// User here must be the one owning the device used as author
+            /// (i.e. it is the user to be recovered).
+            "name": "user_id",
+            "type": "UserID"
+        },
+        {
+            /// Recipient is the user that will be able to decrypt the share.
             "name": "recipient",
             "type": "UserID"
         },
         {
-            // The corresponding share as `ShamirRecoveryShareData`
+            // The actual share as `ShamirRecoveryShareData`, signed by the author
-            // It is signed with the author's user key and ciphered with recipient's user key "name": "ciphered_share",
+            // and ciphered with the recipient's user key.
+            "name": "ciphered_share",
             "type": "Bytes"
         }